CLUB SECRETARIES ONLY may apply for distances by e-mail to [email protected], quoting your Organisation No in the message subject box.

 Your message must be laid out in the following format: lib site code comma loft number, on a separate line for each entry.
 For example,

 These may be sent either in the body of the e-mail, or as an attachment in text or Word format (not Excel).
 Full lists of inland, continental and Irish liberation sites can be seen here.

-Alternatively, you are able to apply for distances via post – you can download the form here.
+Alternatively, Club Secretaries may apply for distances via post – you can download the form here.

 If you send us an OS map, please write the member’s name, loft number and date on the back of the map, which must be countersigned by a club official before you submit it to the RPRA Racing Support Office.

 If you have a large map you might want to take a photocopy of the section depicting the loft.
 Please ensure that the grid lines and grid line numbers are clearly shown on the photocopy – if necessary you can write the grid line numbers on.

 Instructions for submitting a Google Earth print are downloadable here, and an example of a Google Earth print can be seen below.
 (Click on the image to download a sample print.)
 Please note that Google Earth is a free stand-alone program, and not a website – to download Google Earth to your computer follow this link.
 Google Earth produces GPS coordinates, which we convert to Ordnance Survey coordinates, so that all lofts are mapped on the same platform.

 Instructions for submitting a Defra Magic Map print are downloadable here, and examples of suitable prints can be seen below (click on the images to enlarge)

 In all three cases, there is a loft location fee of £3.11 plus return postage for your map and any distances you request at the same time.
 The loft location application form is downloadable here.
 Please send us this in a cheque or postal order – we advise you not to send cash through the post, particularly coins, as this is often lost when passing through the post office sorting machines, and we cannot be held responsible for any loss.